Jpexs/Plus-Emulator/Readme.md

 # Plus-Emulator
-Habbo Plus Emulator Created by Sledmore Layout by Jpexs
+Habbo Plus Emulator Command Created by Jpexs

 Only plus emulator commands will be shared here.